8 out of 10 small to medium businesses use social media marketing in order to drive the growth of their business.

 Would you rather go to a news website that provides industry news in isolation or a social media page that posts the news and regularly generates a discussion in the comment section?

-Comments are a form of engagement.
+Comments are a form of social media engagement.
 If more and more people interact with your content, it may take on a life of its own.

 Eventually, it will appear in more News Feeds as a result of the increase in engagement, thereby boosting exposure.